CS109Group67/lendingclub/Strategy.md

 ## 4. Predictive Quality of Strategy

-Our predictive strategy reduces the size of potential applications to about 9.6% of loans.
+The investment strategy reduces the size of potential applications to about 9.6% of loans.